-The principal is required to notify the superintendent of an educator's resignation within 7 business days following an alleged incident of misconduct for any of the acts listed in Reports to Texas Education Agency.
-The superintendent will notify SBEC when an employee resigns and reasonable evidence exists to indicate that the employee has engaged in such misconduct.
+The principal is required to notify the superintendent of an educator's resignation within seven business days following an alleged incident of misconduct for any of the acts listed in Reports to Texas Education Agency.
+The superintendent will notify SBEC when an employee resigns and there is evidence to indicate that the employee has engaged in such misconduct.

-Non-contract employees.
-Non-contract employees may resign their positions at any time.
-A written notice of resignation should be submitted to the human resource office at least two weeks prior to the effective date.
+Noncontract Employees.
+Noncontract employees may resign their position at any time.
+A written notice of resignation should be submitted to the human resources office at least two weeks prior to the effective date.
 Employees are encouraged to include the reasons for leaving in the letter of resignation but are not required to do so.

-The principal is required to notify the superintendent of a noncertified employee's resignation or termination within seven business days following an alleged incident of misconduct of abuse of a student, or was involved in a romantic relationship with a solicited or engaged in sexual conduct with a student or minor.
-The superintendent will notify TEA within seven business days of receiving a report from a principal or knew about an employee's resignation or termination following an alleged incident of misconduct described above.
+The principal is required to notify the superintendent of a noncertified employee's resignation or termination within seven business days following an alleged incident of misconduct of abuse of a student or was involved in a romantic relationship with or solicited or engaged in sexual conduct with a student or minor.
+The superintendent will notify TEA within seven business days of receiving a report from a principal, or of knowing about an employee's resignation or termination following an alleged incident of misconduct described above.

-Dismissal or Non-renewal of Contract Employees
+Dismissal or Nonrenewal of Contract Employees